ATR-2026-00066criticalSkill Compromiseexperimental

 Input contains shell metacharacters, SQL injection, path traversal, or

 template injection syntax targeting the tool backend.
-Request blocked.
+This rule no longer

 confidence: 61